Most New Jobs Were Full-Time Jobs

+That’s different from what we’ve been seeing so far in 2013, where part-time jobs have been the major contributor to overall job growth.

-Workers are considered to be “part time” if they work under 35 hours a week.
+Workers are generally considered “full time” if they work 30 hours a week or more.

-Some economists had speculated that an earlier observed shift from full-time job growth to part-time job growth was due to the employer mandate in the Affordable Care Act

-Under the law, employers will be required to offer health insurance or face penalties (though the White House will delay enforcement until 2015).
-As a result, some companies have threatened to reduce their full-time staff to below the 50-employee bar or scale back worker hours.
+Some economists have signaled the Affordable Care Act’s employer mandate as the reason for the trend.
+Under the new law, the government will require firms with over 50 employees to offer health insurance.
+Firms looking to cut costs have scaled back worker hours as a result, according to that line of thinking.
+The White House announced earlier this summer that it will not enforce the mandate until 2015.

+The pattern might also be seasonal and expected, not to mention just one tiny data point in a comprehensive report on the state of the American labour force.

 Business Insider Emails & Alerts

-Note: Update: The initial headline said that most of the new jobs were part-time, not full time.